This page has information about the Grammarian role at a Toastmasters meeting.

 Download a Powerpoint presentation on the Role of the Grammarian for use as an Educational.

-For more information about the role of Grammarian, look in the Competent Communication Manual, pages 74-75.
+For more information about the role of Grammarian, see the meeting roles pages at https://www.toastmasters.org/membership/club-meeting-roles

 The Ah-Counter notes words and sounds used as a "crutch" or "pause filler" by speakers during a Toastmasters meeting.